 Shimane Prefecture, nestled on the western coast of Japan's Honshu island, is often referred to as the 'Land of the Gods.'
 This designation isn't merely poetic; it's deeply rooted in Japan's oldest written records, the Kojiki and the Nihon Shoki, which chronicle the nation's creation myths and the divine lineage of the imperial family.
 Many of these foundational stories unfold in Shimane, making it a pilgrimage site for those interested in Japanese folklore, Shintoism, and the very origins of the Japanese identity.
 Mythology and Legends tours in Shimane offer an unparalleled opportunity to step into these ancient narratives.
 These excursions go beyond mere sightseeing, providing context and bringing to life the tales of powerful deities like Susanoo-no-Mikoto, the god of storms and the sea, who is central to many Shimane legends.
 Visitors can explore sacred shrines, serene natural landscapes that are said to have been shaped by divine intervention, and ancient ruins that whisper tales of a bygone era.
 These tours are designed for anyone seeking a deeper understanding of Japan's spiritual heartland and the enduring power of its oldest stories, providing a unique blend of history, culture, and captivating mythology.

-Discover our top picks for mythology and legends tours of shimane in Shimane Prefecture
+Looking to book?
+View all available mythology and legends tours of shimane in Shimane Prefecture with live pricing and instant confirmation.

 Shimane is considered the birthplace of many of Japan's oldest myths, making it the ultimate destination for exploring these ancient tales.